Chair: Judi Braddock

 Claudine has lived in Kew for over thirty years.
 Married to Douglas, she has five adult children and two grandchildren.
 Claudine attends St Anne's Church and is particularly concerned about the relationship of faith and social justice.
 Before retirement, Claudine was an academic at King's College London in the Institute of Gerontology.
 Her chief research interests were the abuse and ill-treatment of older people, and the relationship of older people with technology.

-We have two paid, part-time members of staff - a Coordinator who runs the day-to-day business and a Companionship Coordinator who manages Kew Neighbour's Companionship Programme.
+We have four paid, part-time members of staff - a Co-ordinator who runs the day-to-day business, a Companionship Co-ordinator who manages Kew Neighbour's Companionship Programme.
+They are supported by an Admin Assistant and a Communications Assistant.

 07951 293 319

-A team of volunteers runs the office on week days from 10am – 12 noon, finding volunteer drivers, gardeners and shoppers to meet the requests of those who need help.
+A team of volunteers run the office on week days from 10am – 12 noon, finding volunteer drivers, gardeners and shoppers to meet the requests of those who need help.